-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 config: {

-description: 'Deletes the selected note'
+description: "Deletes the selected note"

 }

-Note: we are including our functions without
+Note: we’re including our functions without

-()at the end, that is because we are referencing our functions without calling them.
+() at the end, because we’re referencing our functions without calling them.

 Building the Views

 At this point, our site is receiving HTTP calls and responding with JSON objects.
-To make it useful to everybody we have to create the pages that render our information in a nice way.
+To make it useful to everybody, we have to create the pages that render our information in a nice way.

-In this example, we are going to use the Pug templating language, although this is not mandatory and we can use other languages with Hapi.js.
-Also, we are going to use the Vision plugin to enable the view functionality in our server.
+In this example, we’re going to use the Pug (formerly Jade) templating language, although this isn’t mandatory, and we can use other languages with Hapi.js.
+We’re going to use the Vision plugin to enable the view functionality in our server.

-Note: If you’re not familiar with Pug (formerly Jade), see our Jade Tutorial for Beginners.
+Note: if you’re not familiar with Jade/Pug, see our Beginner’s Guide to Pug.

 You can install the packages with the following command:

-npm install -s vision pug
+npm install @hapi/vision@5.5.4 pug

+Here we’re installing v5.5.4 of the vision plugin, which is compatible with Hapi v18.
+If you’ve opted to install Hapi v19, you can simply type

-First, we are going to build our note component that is going to be reused across our views.
-Also, we are going to use this component in some of our controller functions to build a note on the fly in the back-end to simplify the logic on the client.
+First, we’re going to build the note component that’s going to be reused across our views.
+Also, we’re going to use this component in some of our controller functions to build a note on the fly in the back end to simplify the logic on the client.

 Create a file in